jacopotagliabue/recs-at-resonable-scale/README.md

 _A note on containers_

-At the moment of writing, Merlin does not have an official ECR, so we pulled the following images:
+At the moment of writing, Merlin does not have an official ECR, so we pulled the following image:

 * `nvcr.io/nvidia/merlin/merlin-tensorflow-training:22.05`